meshcloud/collie-hub/compliance/cfmm/security-and-compliance/cloud-siem.md

 ---
 name: Cloud SIEM
-summary: |-
+summary: >-
-  Cloud Tenant Audit logs are automatically analysed for anomalies
+  Audit logs for cloud tenants and cloud workloads are systematically analyzed for anomalies.
-  - proactive analysis
-  ...

 ---

 # Cloud SIEM

-Cloud Tenant Audit logs are automatically analysed for anomalies
+Audit logs for cloud tenants and cloud workloads are systematically analyzed for anomalies.
-- proactive analysis
-...

-Learn more about the [Cloud SIEM Building Block](https://cloudfoundation.meshcloud.io/maturity-model/security-and-compliance/cloud-siem.html) on the Cloud Foundation website.
+Learn more about the [Cloud SIEM Building Block](https://cloudfoundation.org/maturity-model/security-and-compliance/cloud-siem.html) on the Cloud Foundation website.